sollecitom/software-product-development-blog/content/posts/2023/2023-11-12-organizational-principles-for-effectiveness.md

 ## Nobody manages anybody

-Somebody ultimately must be responsible to identify and root out bad actors and bad hires (more about this below), but nobody manages anybody.
-People can have 1:1s with whoever they feel like, as part of the learning time.
+Somebody ultimately must be responsible for identifying and addressing bad actors and under-performers (more about this below), but nobody should manage anybody.

-Nobody approves anybody's holidays.
-Purchases and expenses happen automatically, within a team-level ample budget.
+Nobody approves anybody's holidays, and nobody approves purchases and expenses either.
 Smart credit cards, e.g., Pleo should be used to ensure control and visibility.
+Anybody should be able to stand in front of their team or the founders and explain why an expense was in the best interest of the company.
+Not being able to justify it should result in termination of employment.

 The design goal here is freedom and responsibility.
-Anybody should be able to stand in front of their team or the founders and explain why an expense was in the best interest of the company.
-Failure to do so should result in termination of employment.

-## No seniority roles, specific titles, and promotions
+## No seniority designations, specific titles, or promotions

 Everybody working in the outer level, close to the customers, should be a "product developer".
 Titles can reflect somebody's tribe, but this should have no impact in terms of compensation, benefits, or treatment.
-A title might be "Product developer, Everyday Spending".
+A title might look like "Product developer, Everyday Spending".

-Seniority titles should also not appear in any form.
-No senior, lead, staff, principle anything.
+Seniority designations should also not appear in any form.
+No senior, lead, staff, or principle anything.
 Promotions should also not happen.
 People should only change role when they want to, and when it's needed by the company.
 In any case, compensation should exclusively be a function of the years of experience the person has, their main skills, their location, and their tenure within the company.

 This is in opposition to career ladders and progression frameworks.